lspecian/chain-of-experts-sample/README.md

-# Chain of Experts Application
+# Chain of Experts Application [EXPERIMENTATION]

 This repository contains a TypeScript implementation of a "Chain of Experts" (CoE) LLM application featuring dynamic expert management, resilient processing with retries, multi-cloud deployment using Terragrunt/Terraform (AWS primary, GCP optional), and observability using Langfuse.

+It's a experimentional project, not menat to be fully functional.

 ## Architecture